aristanetworks/avd/README.md

 ## Ask a question

 Support for this `arista.avd` collection is provided by the community directly in this repository.
-Easiest way to get support is to open [an issue](https://github.com/aristanetworks/ansible-avd/issues).
+If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/ansible-avd/discussions).

 ## Contributing

 Contributing pull requests are gladly welcomed for this repository.
 If you are planning a big change, please start a discussion first to make sure we'll be able to merge it.
-Please see [contribution guide](https://avd.sh/en/stable/docs/contribution/overview.html) for additional details.
+Please see [contribution guide](./ansible_collections/arista/avd/docs/contribution/overview.md) for additional details.

 You can also open an [issue](https://github.com/aristanetworks/ansible-avd/issues) to report any problems or submit requests for enhancements.

 ## License

-Project is published under [Apache 2.0 License](https://github.com/aristanetworks/ansible-avd/blob/devel/ansible_collections/arista/avd/LICENSE)
+Project is published under [Apache 2.0 License](./LICENSE)